MrManilex/AniWorld/README.md

 * Fixing CSS for more of a cleaner look all around
 * DARK MODE
 * Show other users' profiles and see what they are watching and favorited
+* Be able to change the status of 'Watching' to 'Plan to Watch'
+* Delete functionality to reviews